Buying a second home for investment purposes: 4 questions to ask yourself

 Since an investment home is considered a business, it is eligible for many tax breaks, like deducting operating expenses.
 A second home is also eligible for certain tax breaks, but the owner must meet specific usage criteria, like renting it out for less than 180 days per year.

-The 2% rule is used to help landlords determine how much they should charge for rent.
+The 2% rule helps landlords determine how much they should charge for rent.
 The rule states that the monthly rent for the property should equal 2% of the purchase price at the very least.

 Featured articles